“It’s an amazing thing that I found music, man…”

-On not knowing when he is not OK.
 “Sometimes I don’t know if something’s affected me until I go to the studio and I just start writing about that particular thing.
 Once I’ve pressed full stop on the last word – it’s gone.
 It’s all out.
 I’m no longer angry.
-I’m laughing”
+I’m laughing.”

 #OKNotToBeOk – join the conversation on Twitter